Illustration: Jarred Briggs

 Farnadi says these collaborative projects provide a roadmap for how AI solutions should be developed and employed.

 “One of the things that the field of responsible AI has often been lacking is having in-depth knowledge about application domains,” says Farnadi.
-Computer scientists developing AI tools “for healthcare, for education, for agriculture, if they don’t have people on the team who represent those fields, they’re just creating a technical solution without really understanding the nuances of how these tools will be used.”
+AI developers are building tools “for healthcare, for education, for agriculture, [but] if they don’t have people on the team who represent those fields, they’re just creating a technical solution without really understanding the nuances of how these tools will be used.”

-“Our team conducted a study on the use of AI in primary healthcare a few years ago and we found that about 95 per cent of the technology that was being field tested just stayed at that stage.
-It didn’t go to the implementation stage.
-It didn’t go into real practice.
+“Our team conducted a study on the use of AI in primary healthcare a few years ago and we found that nearly 95 per cent of the technology that was being developed failed to progress beyond the pilot phase.
+Very few were successfully implemented into real-world clinical settings.

 Embedding ethics